as3ad1/crypto_signdrop/README.md

 - Add end-to-end tests and automated test harness for the tampering / wrong-recipient scenarios.
 - Add unit tests and CI/CD checks (dependency scanning, SAST).

----

-If you want, I can now:
-- Add a scripted test endpoint that runs the tampering and wrong-recipient scenarios and returns a report, or
-- Start both servers here so you can interact with the demo, or
-- Generate a short slide or one-page summary tailored for your professor.

-Questions or which next step would you like me to do?